Using Visuals & Imagery to Improve Content Engagement

 But visuals go beyond supporting mere understanding and also improve enjoyment.
 Eye-catching images break up blocks of text, give the user an extra incentive to keep scrolling, and just generally make the reading experience more fun.
 All that adds up to higher engagement—for the reader, and for your publication.

-“Strong visuals help show that you care and that time was spent to elevate your content, ” says Jennifer Newman, Senior Photo Editor at Hearst Digital Media.
+“Strong visuals help show that you care and that time was spent to elevate your content, ” says Jennyfer Newman, Senior Photo Editor at Hearst Digital Media.
 “You should have a visual asset every two paragraphs, which translates to a visual every swipe up on mobile; you’ll lose your audience otherwise.
 People just won’t read those long pieces if you don’t keep things interesting, and relevant imagery is also a value-add for professional publications because it boosts a brand’s visual identity as well.”

 That’s right—your content imagery can also help give readers more exposure to your brand.
 By carefully crafting your visual style and keeping it consistent across your work, you can start to create more brand recognition across your work, and build positive associations when your content is helpful or interesting.